-How Many Multimillionaires Are There in the United States?
-More than $2 or $3 Million?
+How many multimillionaires are there in the United States?
+More than $2 million or $3 million?

 Those are the 97.20% and 97.71% percentiles, respectively.

 There are roughly 1,347,336 decamillionaire households in America.
-This isn’t quite the one percent for 2016 in the US; our estimate pegs 1.07% of households as decamillionaires, or the 98.93% wealth percentile.
+This isn’t quite the one percent for 2016 in the US but it’s close.
+Our estimate pegs 1.07% of households as decamillionaires, or the 98.93% wealth percentile.
 (See our breakdown on the one percent in America).

 How Many Americans Have More than $50,000,000 or $100,000,000 in Net Worth?

 We estimate there are somewhere around 83,620 American Households with $50,000,000 or more, and 36,202 households with $100,000,000 or more.
 That maps to the top .07% and .03% of households, and 99.93% and 99.97% net worth percentiles.

 Some caution: SCF data is stretched at these extreme wealth goals.
 There are larger gaps between datapoints, and some very high net worth survey responses aren’t in the public set.

 At these net worths statistics are hazier.
 You’re almost to the point where polling these households would give better data.
 We’re very solidly in the business intelligence zone here – don’t quote this section in your term paper.

 A few surveys address this population, such as this one from Credit Suisse.
 Their survey uses the 2013 SCF and projects forward, and their estimates are about 30% fewer households in each bracket than ours.